 This might seem like a step in the right direction, but what this actually does is put the rights of the individual below those of the corporation.

 GW has over 90,000 medical cannabis plants in the UK.
 If a cancer patient was caught with 90,000 weed plants, they’d be off to die in jail.
 And while the big suits line their pockets with million pound deals, regular citizens are still going to jail for as little as growing their own supply.

 Weed is now effectively legal for patients, but the catch is that you need to take an expensive synthetic spray substance, rather than the pure all natural plant grown from mother earth.

-The story of the young boy recovering from cancer is heart-warming, but technically if the father was caught he could have gone to jail, and if the kid somehow survived after all the radiation, social services would be lined up outside the hospital.
+The story of the young boy recovering from cancer is heart-warming, but technically if the father was caught he could have gone to jail.

 If a rich corporation prescribed the drug in what is likely a less effective form, they’d have made a huge chunk of cash.